Do You Italicize Titles?

 Conclusion

-In conclusion, understanding when to italicize titles is a fundamental aspect of proper writing conventions.
+In conclusion of Do You Italicize Titles, understanding when to italicize titles is a fundamental aspect of proper writing conventions.

 Whether you are crafting an academic paper, a creative work, or even a social media post, the consistent application of italicizing titles for longer works like books, movies, and plays, and using quotation marks for shorter works like poems and articles, contributes to the clarity and professionalism of your writing.